To add references to your library, you will select from options across the top of the screen.

 Click on the references you want to include in your bibliography by clicking on them once to highlight them

-To create a bibliography, click on the button labeled "Export".
+To create a bibliography, click on the arrow icon on the toolbar or select "Export" from the pull-down menu labeled "File".

 In the resulting dialog box, give your file a name.